 - The database will help track uptake of health star ratings by manufacturers as well as changes in the nutritional profile of foods over time.
 The database will also provide a reliable source of data for modelling any future HSR system changes.

-- The database is expected to deliver multiple benefits to food manufacturers and retailers, including:
+- The database is expected to deliver multiple benefits to food and beverage manufacturers and retailers.
+The database will:

 - Corporate Social Responsibility benefits through transparency, accountability and visible support of public health policy and programs